shouei28/ReplayQA/README.md

   - **Live browser view.** Watch the AI agent execute your tests in real time via a live browser stream.
   - **Automatic pass/fail evaluation.** An AI evaluator analyzes screenshots and determines whether each step passed, producing a clear results report.
   - **No coding required.** Create, run, and manage tests entirely from the dashboard UI.

+## Tag
+todo

+## Using GenAI
+While we leveraged Claude AI and Cursor to assist with creating test cases and writing mundane code, all of the high-level architectural designs/pipelines were planned and conceived entirely by the team.
+To ensure high code quality, we used GitHub Copilot as an assistant during our code review to provide more constructive technical feedback.